hilverd/nat-set-elixir/README.md

 ## Benchmarks

-The following test gives a rough idea of how NatSet's performance compares to that of the standard MapSet for storing natural numbers.
+The following test gives a rough idea of how NatSet's performance compares to that of MapSet for storing natural numbers.

 ``` elixir
 test "compare efficiency of MapSets and NatSets" do